RishiNandha/Open-Arignan/README.md

 ### Retrieval Pipeline

-1. **Query Expansion**: LLM first normalizes the query and adds expansions of abbrievations used
+1. **Query Expansion**: The system first normalizes the query and adds expansions of abbreviations used
-2. **Hat Classification**: When the hat is unspecified, the LLM first classifies which hat to descend down to
+2. **Hat Classification**: When the hat is unspecified, the system first classifies which hat to descend down to
 3. **3-way Retrieval**:
    - Qdrant retrieves top-k chunks
    - BM25 retrieves top-k chunks